besovadevka/besovadevka-basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

 plain.txt
 3. If you forget about --input argument you can write you message in the terminal line.
 4. If you forget about --output argument you will see encoded or decoded message in the terminal line.
 5. Only English letters will be encoded or decoded.

+&nbsp;
 ##### For The Rolling Scopes School course with ♥
 ##### Author: Darya Tsimashenkava<@besovadevka>